Cost to Paint Baseboard: Professional Estimates

 Labor: The Largest Variable

-• Standard Productivity: 70–90 linear feet per labor hour for furnished homes where furniture must be moved.
+• Standard Productivity: 70–90 linear feet per hour in furnished homes.

-• Optimized Productivity: 110–130 linear feet per labor hour in vacant new builds with unobstructed access.
+• Optimized Productivity: 110–130 linear feet per hour in vacant new builds.

-• Precision Productivity: 50–65 linear feet per labor hour when matching historical profiles or multi-color schemes.
+• Precision Productivity: 50–65 linear feet per hour for detailed work.

 How Voice Capture Speeds Field Data